-As an account owner in the program, you are entitled to know how the program and Orion Advisor Solutions, Inc., the current program manager, and its subcontractor Intuition ABLE Solutions LLC (collectively with their affiliates, subcontractors, employees, and agents, "we"), protect your personal information and how we limit its disclosure.
+As an account owner in the program, you are entitled to know how the program and Orion Advisor Solutions, Inc., the current program manager, and its subcontractor Catalis Regulatory & Compliance, LLC (collectively with their affiliates, subcontractors, employees, and agents, "we"), protect your personal information and how we limit its disclosure.

-This notice was last updated in December 2021.
-If we materially update or change this notice, we will post an update on the plan website at www.TexasABLE.org.
+This notice was last updated in April 2024.
+If we materially update or change this notice, we will post an update on the program website at www.texasABLE.org.
 If you do not have access to a computer and would like a hard copy of the information sent to you, please call the program manager at 844-4TX-ABLE (844-489-2253).